Part II of the ZIP Code Insurance Rating series.

 Susceptibility to soil liquefaction may vary significantly within a ZIP code

-Perhaps you insure a lot of farms or other properties in areas where flood is a bigger risk than earthquake.
+Perhaps you insure many farms or other properties in areas where flood is a more significant risk than earthquake.
 In that case, ZIP codes still don’t provide precision for evaluating risk.
 Highly agricultural areas are typically rural and have limited mail service.
 Residents may have to go to the post office to pick up their mail.
-Or, multiple families may share the same mailbox.2 The ZIP code associated with that post office or mailbox could be miles away from the property you’re considering insuring and provide little to no useful information for insurance underwriting.
+Or, multiple families may share the same mailbox.2 The ZIP code associated with that post office or mailbox could be miles away from the property you’re considering insuring and provide little to no valuable information for insurance underwriting.

 How to get geographically specific data on property risk